martezr/morpheus-example-reports-plugin/example.md

 			ReportResultRow resultRowRecord = new ReportResultRow(section: ReportResultRow.SECTION_MAIN, displayOrder: displayOrder++, dataMap: data) log.info("resultRowRecord: ${resultRowRecord.dump()}")
 			totalItems++
-			if (resultRow.item_key.startsWith('password')) {
+      // Evaluate if the cypher item starts with password if (resultRow.item_key.startsWith('password')) {
 				passwordResults++
 			}
-			if (resultRow.item_key.startsWith('tfvars')) {
+      // Evaluate if the cypher item starts with tfvars if (resultRow.item_key.startsWith('tfvars')) {
 				tfvarsResults++
 			}
-			if (resultRow.item_key.startsWith('secret')) {
+      // Evaluate if the cypher item starts with secret if (resultRow.item_key.startsWith('secret')) {
 				secretResults++
 			}
-			if (resultRow.item_key.startsWith('uuid')) {
+      // Evaluate if the cypher item starts with uuid if (resultRow.item_key.startsWith('uuid')) {
 				uuidResults++
 			}
-			if (resultRow.item_key.startsWith('key')) {
+      // Evaluate if the cypher item starts with key if (resultRow.item_key.startsWith('key')) {
 				keyResults++
 			}
-			if (resultRow.item_key.startsWith('random')) {
+      // Evaluate if the cypher item starts with random if (resultRow.item_key.startsWith('random')) {
 				randomResults++
 			}